Mihir-Lakhani/fleet-digital-twin-eclipse-ditto/README.md

-# Fleet Digital Twin API with Eclipse Ditto
+# Fleet Digital Twin API

-A comprehensive digital twin API solution for fleet management using Eclipse Ditto, MQTT, and MongoDB.
-This is a pure API-based implementation without web UI components.
+A comprehensive digital twin API solution for fleet management using MongoDB, MQTT, and React.
+This platform provides a complete working digital twin system with a MongoDB-direct architecture for optimal performance and reliability.

 ## 🏗️ Project Structure